nens/threedi-docs/source/a_releasenotes.rst

 We have released the following features:

-- Support to import gwsw hydx
+- Support to :ref:`import_gwsw_hydx`
 - Eased restrictions on rasters
 - User friendly breaches editing.
 Also added the ability to name them and keep breaches persistent throughout revisions, model changes and calculation grid changes.
-- Boundary conditions timeseries can be uploaded as CSV files, so it is no longer needed to make a new revision when you want to use different boundary conditions
+- :ref:`Boundary conditions timeseries can be uploaded as CSV files <simulate_api_qgis_boundary_conditions>`, so it is no longer needed to make a new revision when you want to use different boundary conditions.
 - Structure control can be set by uploading a JSON file
 - Support for tabulated YZ profiles